 I also tested using all-purpose flour and einkorn flour with success.
 I bet you could use any all-purpose gluten-free flour successfully.

-Probably the most important aspect of this recipe, is that it whips up REALLY fast.
+Probably the most important aspect of this recipe is that it whips up REALLY fast.

-The most time consuming aspect is the baking time, but even 12 minutes isn’t that long when you consider the alternative of loading up the car, driving to the donut shop, waiting in line, driving home…
+The most time-consuming aspect is the baking time, but even 12 minutes isn’t that long when you consider the alternative of loading up the car, driving to the donut shop, waiting in line, driving home…

 Donut Making Tools

-There are a few tools I use in this recipe that I want to highlight, because they make the donut-making process super easy.
+There are a few tools I use in this recipe that I want to highlight because they make the donut-making process super easy.

 - Donut Pan – I have this exact pan, but I bought mine from Michaels with a 50% off coupon.
-If you don’t have a Michaels or a similar craft store nearby, the price on Amazon is still a good deal.

 - Donut Hole Pan – I also bought this exact donut hole pan from Michaels with a coupon.
 Anytime I make donuts, I double the recipe and make both donuts and donut holes.
 I admit that the donut holes are addicting, but I can usually set enough aside to get breakfast for an extra day or two.

 - Cookie Scoop – I have this #50 cookie scoop and it holds 1 1/4 Tablespoons of dough.
-Three scoops makes one donut, and one slightly rounded scoop makes one donut hole.
+Three scoops make one donut, and one slightly rounded scoop makes one donut hole.
 It helps to keep my donuts and donut holes uniform in size (and I also LOVE it for making meatballs and energy bites!).

 Welcome back Saturday morning donuts!